Curlew sandpiper: Taxonomy

 The curlew sandpiper was formally described in 1763 by the Danish author Erik Pontoppidan under the binomial name Tringa ferrugineus.
 It is now placed with 23 other sandpipers in the genus Calidris that was introduced in 1804 by the German naturalist Blasius Merrem.
 The genus name is from Ancient Greek kalidris or skalidris, a term used by Aristotle for some grey-coloured waterside birds.
 The specific ferruginea is from Latin ferrugo, ferruginis, "iron rust" referring to its colour in breeding plumage.
 The curlew sandpiper is treated as monotypic: no subspecies are recognised.
 Within the genus Calidris the curlew sandpiper is most closely related to the stilt sandpiper (Calidris himantopus).

-This species occasionally hybridizes with the sharp-tailed sandpiper and the pectoral sandpiper, producing the presumed "species" called "Cooper's sandpiper" ("Calidris" × cooperi) and "Cox's sandpiper" ("Calidris" × paramelanotos), respectively.
+This species occasionally hybridises with the sharp-tailed sandpiper and the pectoral sandpiper, producing the presumed "species" called Cooper's sandpiper ("Calidris × cooperi") and Cox's sandpiper ("Calidris × paramelanotos"), respectively.

 Description

-These birds are small waders, similar to dunlins, but differ in having a longer down-curved beak, longer neck and legs and a white rump.
+These birds are small waders, similar to dunlin, but differ in having a longer down-curved beak, longer neck and legs and a white rump.
 They have a length of 18–23 cm, weight of 44-117 g and wingspan of 38–41 cm.
 The breeding adult has patterned dark grey upperparts and brick-red underparts.
 In winter, this bird is pale grey above and white below, and shows an obvious white supercilium.
 Juveniles have a grey and brown back, a white belly and a peach-coloured breast.